nivram913/autosave_gd/README.md

 - `Name`=`Backup`, `Command`=`autosave_gd.sh --gui --add %F`
 - `Name`=`Untrack`, `Command`=`autosave_gd.sh --gui --untrack %F`

+You can setup a keyboard shortcut to execute `autosave_gd.sh --gui --backup` to trigger a backup.

 # Usage
 You can mark files with `--add` to be backuped.